Makhachkala: 21st century

+On 23 June 2024, unknown attackers carried out a terrorist attack in Makhachkala.
+Many people were killed and wounded.
+A priest was murdered, and a church and a synagogue burned.

 Economy

 The most important industrial sector is the oil refineries, as well as mechanical engineering and textile factories.
 Numerous administrative and educational institutions are based in the city, including a regional research centre of the Russian Academy of Sciences with around 20 research departments.
 The city is also the media centre of the region.
 Numerous newspapers are published in Makhachkala, including Dagestanskaya Pravda and the Islamic As-Salam.
 In addition, several regional television stations are based in the city.

 Administrative and municipal status

 Within the framework of administrative divisions, it is, together with eight urban-type settlements and six rural localities, incorporated as the City of Makhachkala—an administrative unit with the status equal to that of the districts.
 As a municipal division, the City of Makhachkala is incorporated as Makhachkala Urban Okrug.